dakotawinslow/Spark-LED-Workshop-Spring25/README.md

 ![100 Ohm Resistors](https://encrypted-tbn0.gstatic.com/shopping?q=tbn:ANd9GcQ9bISf2scgrVUqt2gAAklB25g8FknBzL7S1dIcPoDOIoQgloFsD11wAgCnG9QJ4AZ4GCofcr1SLRBh8bfzPvyCCh-NhKIGaddxsSbSNr0N4xDLWIhw_IgoZg)

 ### Microcontroller
-A microcontroller is like a tiny computer that can be programmed to do specific tasks.
+A Microcontroller is like a tiny computer that can be programmed to do specific tasks.
 It has a processor (the "brain"), memory (to store instructions), and input/output pins (to connect to buttons, sensors, lights, motors, etc).
-In our case, we are using a microcontroller called ESP8266.
-Our microcontroller is in the form of a development board, which adds some helper circuitry like a USB communication chip, voltage regulator, and status LEDs.
+In our case, we are using a Microcontroller called ESP8266.
+Our Microcontroller is in the form of a development board, which adds some helper circuitry like a USB communication chip, voltage regulator, and status LEDs.
 Our devboard is a clone of the popular open-source Wemos D1 mini.

 Be careful if you google search for this board - do not confuse it with the also very popular ESP32.